ajnavaleza/nfl-play-ML/README.md

 ## Data

-The system uses NFL play-by-play data including:
+The system uses NFL play-by-play data from the 5 most recent seasons (auto-updating each year):
 - Down and distance
 - Field position
 - Formation and personnel